michael-wall/rabbit-mq-demo/README.md

   - The RabbitMQ default credentials can be used by the publish and listener but using a dedicated account with limited permissions for the queue actions is more secure.
   - In a full system integration implementation where the publish and listener components are in seperate systems, they should each have their own credentials.
   - In the rabbitmw/LCP.json, port 5672 is configured to be internal whereas port 15672 is configured to be external:
-    - Make port 5672 public if the publisher or listener isn't on the Liferay PaaS environment private network.
+    - **Make port 5672 public if the publisher or listener isn't on the Liferay PaaS environment private network.**
+- Service dependencies
+  - I haven't defined LCP.json dependencies between custom or out of the box services.
+  - If external systems are dependent on the RabbitMQ custom service, consider not including it in the regular build with the other services, and using the LCP CLI tool to manage build and deployment of the RabbitMQ service independent of a 'regular build'.
+  - The RabbitMQ service uses the default 'RollingUpdate' deployment strategy which should avoid downtime during build deployments.
+See [Understanding Deployment Strategies](https://learn.liferay.com/w/dxp/cloud/updating-services-in-liferay-paas/understanding-deployment-strategies) for more details.
 - For the POC RabbitMQ is unclustered:
   - A RabbitMQ cluster is recommended to avoid RabbitMQ being a single point of failure.
   - A RabbitMQ cluster requires additional setup.
 Increasing the service scale will not result in a clustered RabbitMQ environment.